 During the coaching process, Ms Kupsch provides the agents with prospecting plans, detailed KPIs, thorough business plans and customer services plans, and measures repeat and referral business.

 “The key to a successful agent is their mindset.
-High levels of
+High levels of accountability are also imperative

 No tags for this post.

 1. Australia has an enviable unemployment rate of 4.9%.
 Although the EU zone and the US have unemployment rates of 9.9% and 9.1% respectively, other advanced economies in our region like Taiwan, Singapore, South Korea and even Japan are all below 4.5%.
 Seems like a solid neighbourhood.